EnterpriseDB/tpa/docs/tpaexec-rehydrate.md

 ##### Phase 2:

-Switchover of current Master to instance in same region that has already been rehydrated
+Switchover of the current Master to an instance in the same region that has already been rehydrated.

 ##### Phase 3: